THashimoto27/exercise2_datamining/Exercises2.md

     Residual standard error: 0.2815 on 1363 degrees of freedom Multiple R-squared:  0.6109,    Adjusted R-squared:  0.6058
     F-statistic: 118.9 on 18 and 1363 DF,  p-value: < 2.2e-16

+# 2. Classification and retrospective sampling

+## Results

+    The coefficients of the logit model
+            (Intercept)            duration              amount         installment                 age         historypoor
+                  -0.66                0.02                0.00                0.19               -0.02               -1.30
+        historyterrible          purposeedu purposegoods/repair       purposenewcar      purposeusedcar       foreigngerman
+                  -2.02                0.91                0.13                0.94               -0.67               -1.55

+    confusion matrix
+       yhat
+    y     0   1
+      0 131  11
+      1  44  14

+    out-of-sample accuracy rate
+    0.725

+    the result of the null model
+      0   1
+    142  58

+    the null model accuracy rate
+    0.71

+## Disucussion

+### What do you notice about the history variable vis-a-vis predicting defaults?

+From the coefficient of the logit model, the poor and terrible of the history made the probability of default decrease.

+### What do you think is going on here?

+Intuitively, the poor and terrible of the history made the probability of default increase.
+So there is something with the bad estimation.
+We can think this reason is caused by what the default is rare, and so we cannot collect data randomly(the data is not collected through random sampling) that is biased.

+### Do you think this data set is appropriate for building a predictive model of defaults

+We don’t think so.
+Because the out-of-sample accuracy rate is 0.725 while the null model accuracy rate is 0.71.
+Therefore, the improvement of the estimation is so low.

+### Would you recommend any changes to the bank’s sampling scheme?

+As we said above, the data should be collected randomly that will make biased decrease.